-If an area is too painful to apply direct pressure, shift the roller and apply pressure on the surrounding area and gradually work to loosen the entire area.
+If an area is too painful to apply direct pressure, shift the roller, and apply pressure on the surrounding area and gradually work to loosen the entire area.
 The goal is to restore healthy muscles – it is not a pain tolerance test.
-You may also use other objects to work on muscles such as a tennis ball, lacrosse ball, Theracane, or Trigger Point Therapy Kit.
+Here are the tools I use for foam rolling and where you can buy them.

-I have found the older I get the more I need to engage in myofascial release to keep my muscles healthy.
+Personally, I have found that the older I get, the more I need to engage in myofascial release to keep my muscles healthy.